Want higher email engagement, better conversion, and more revenue for your SaaS, mobile app, or product business? Use these automated email templates.

 - The user receives a like or another reaction to their activity, and so on.

 Be careful what and how many email notifications you enable by default.
 You don’t want to over-email new users.
 I remember the first time we started using Zendesk — we were getting three new email notifications every time a visitor on our website started a new chat conversation with us.
 The worst part was that it took us 15 minutes to figure out where to turn these notifications off.
-Don’t be a j*rk, and give your users an easy way for them to opt-out from these emails.
+Don’t be a j*rk, and give your users an easy way to opt out of these emails.

 Subject line: Re: [page name]